The World Health Organization warns against the use of face shields even though they may seem like an alternative to face masks.

 Health experts say the evidence is clear that masks can help prevent the spread of COVID-19, but only if people wear them at least 2 meters away from other people.

-Although a face shield may protect against the droplets and sprays of infection, it may not be effective against the whole-body spray of the virus, such as a drop of blood.
+Although a face shield can protect against the droplets and sprays of infection, it may not be effective against the whole-body spray of the virus, such as a drop of blood.

-How difficult it is to enforce regulations about the ffp2 masks or if people use them correctly.
+How difficult it is to enforce the rules on ffp2 masks and ensure that they are used correctly.
 These types of studies are still in the early stages of development and have not yet shown whether the use of surgical masks in general works as well as they suggest.
 For example, some nursing teams use face masks or N95 respirators when treating patients, and the use of such masks is believed to reduce the likelihood of disease transmission from an infected person.